 |

-familiar with what that good stuff is: plant RNA and DNA (no, this will not
+that good stuff is: plant RNA and DNA (no, this will not grow leaves on your

-grow leaves on your nose), cytoplasm, mitochondria, ribosomes,
+nose), cytoplasm, mitochondria, ribosomes, enzymes

-and carbohydrates... and they are all uncooked.
+carbohydrates... and they are all uncooked.
 I’ve been juicing

 for decades now, and my retrospective view is unchanged: it is worth doing.
-Common complaint: “The
+Common complaint:

-juicer and the vegetables cost too much!”
+“The juicer and the vegetables cost too much!”
 The cost of the produce

 is no more than you’d spend on other foods that aren’t even good

 for you.
-I’ve seen people at the supermarket check out an armload
+I’ve seen people at the supermarket check out an armload of

-of meat and not blink an eye at the $50 it cost them.
+meat and not blink an eye at the $50 it cost them.
 You couldn’t even

 fit 50 bucks worth of carrots in a grocery cart.
 Garden, and the price plummets further.
-Common complaint: “Juicing
+Common complaint:

+“Juicing takes too much time!”
 JUICING HINTS To get more juice, reduce

-clogging, and simplify cleanup, add some peeled Zucchini squash along with
+clogging, and simplify cleanup, add some peeled zucchini squash along with

 your carrots.
 My “Carrottini”

 (trademark!) juice tastes better than it sounds.
-If there is a “head”
+If there is a

-of frothy foam on the top of your glassful of juice, you can either enjoy the
+“head” of frothy foam on the top of your glassful of juice, you

-taste and texture of it (I do) or avoid it by drinking through a straw.
-If the left-over
+can either enjoy the taste and texture of it (I do) or avoid it by drinking

 vegetable pulp produced your juicer seems damp or even wet, you may be